-In FY2022, we employed over 12,000 people in over 45 countries around the world from a diverse range of backgrounds, cultures and skillsets.
-Women represented 18.6 per cent of the workforce which is aligned to industry norms.
-The current Board represents a range of backgrounds and includes three female Directors (out of nine) as at 30 September 2022, making up 33 per cent of the Board composition.
+In FY2023, we employed over 12,500 people in over 45 countries around the world from a diverse range of backgrounds, cultures and skillsets.
+Women represented 20.2% of the workforce which marks positive progress in diversity, equity and inclusion efforts.
+The current Board represents a range of backgrounds and includes three female Directors (out of nine) as at 30 September 2023, making up 33% of the Board composition.